code-gio/mindhyv-ui/PENDING-COMPONENTS-ANALYSIS.md

 ### Recommendation:

-**✅ CONVERSION PHASE COMPLETE** - All critical Preline components have been successfully converted to Svelte + shadcn-svelte.
+**✅ CONVERSION PHASE COMPLETE** - All critical Mindhyv components have been successfully converted to Svelte + shadcn-svelte.
 Additional overlay variants can be added incrementally as needed.

 ---